 Let’s say you picked up a rug that you purchased in Morocco while on vacation.
 You want to keep your current sofa so we’ll add that into your design.
-The netural couch can be “dressed” appropriately with the right accessories.
-Picking up the cream, copper and navy tones in the carpet, let’s search for fun and inviting accent chairs that would give the room a bit of pop since the couch was quite neutral.
-Using blue and orange (or copper) is a popular complimentary color scheme that is easy to use and gives the room a vibrant look.
+The neutral couch can be “dressed” appropriately with the right accessories.
+Picking up the cream, copper and navy tones in the carpet, let’s search for fun and inviting accent chairs that would give the room a bit of pop since the couch is quite neutral.
+Using the rug, your inspirational piece, we need to develop Using blue and orange (or copper) is a popular complimentary color scheme that is easy to use and gives the room a vibrant look.

 Let’s say you’re thinking of keeping your own coffee table.
 You can replace it with this cooper one to see what it looks like.
 You want a different picture?
 Search for different pictures and swap it out.
 You get the idea.

 Mood boards are not just limited to a room.
 The above is a mood board I created for a client for their beachfront area.
 The picture on the top right is the current look of the property.
 We brainstormed ideas on furniture and landscaping to add too and keep the natural casual feel of the beach front.

 Does this sound simple or overwhelming?
 If that is simple for you, great!
 You’re off to the races for designing your own space.
 If this is overwhelming, I can help you with that!